New allegations against Spacey emerge

 The man, now 44, who does not want to be identified, said the "powerful" director had made advances towards him on the shoot of Albino Alligator in 1995.

-"I met Kevin Spacey on the first or second day," he said.

 "He was very affable and nice to everybody.
 We shook hands and he took an interest in me.
-He offered to watch one of my student films, which I was very flattered by."
+He offered to watch one of my student films, which I was very flattered by," he said.

-But, he said, Mr Spacey had quickly become "creepy".

-"One night he insisted that I sit in his director's chair," he said.
+But, he said, Mr Spacey had quickly become "creepy" and one day insisted he sit in his director's chair.

 "He started massaging my neck and my shoulders, and I felt incredibly uncomfortable."